FeGrillo/FeGrillo/README.md

 <hr/>

-##### A little bit about me:
+🌐 About Me

-- :ringed_planet: I'm an International Relations student with a passion for culture and languages.
+- :rainbow: Passionate about building projects from scratch, being involved in projects and creating a sense of comunity with people around me.
-- :sun_with_face: I'm Brazilian and I was born in Rio de Janeiro.
+- ✨ Expanding my path from Data Quality into Data & Business Analytics — learning Python, Power BI, and data storytelling.
-- :parachute: I work at a Trade Marketing company as a Data Quality Analyst.
+- 📚 This whole data adventure started in an internship — two years of learning SQL, Databricks, and how clean data builds better AI.
-- :rainbow: I love building things from scratch, being involved in projects and creating a sense of comunity with people around me.
+- :parachute: I work at a Trade Marketing tech company as a Data Quality Analyst.
-- 📚 I'm studying now to become a Data Analyst/Business Analyst.
+- 🍃 Kinda addicted to chocolate and movies.
-- 🍃 I'm kinda addicted to tea, chocolate and books.
+- 🏃 I love running.

 <hr/>